Huawei launches world's slimmest smartphone

 The company was the fourth-largest maker of smartphones in the first quarter of 2013, trailing LG Electronics and the two dominant brands Apple and Samsung, according to analyst firm Gartner.
 The top two sold more than 100 million units between them, while LG sold 10 million and Huawei 9 million, most of which were in its native China.

-The Ascend P6 uses Huawei's customized version of Google's Android operating system.
+The Ascend P6 uses Huawei's customised version of Google's Android operating system.

 Industry analyst Ben Wood at CCS Insight said that at the right price the Ascend P6 would attract buyers who had not considered Huawei before.